juliettemaes/REMC-HP/README.md

-# A replica exchange Monte Carlo algorithm for protein folding in the HP model
+# A replica exchange Monte Carlo algorithm for protein folding in the Hydrophobic-Polar (HP) model

 Juliette Maes
 Sept.
 2024